peterhinch/micropython-async/v3/docs/TUTORIAL.md

 cancellation and timeout.
 There is no way for the task to distinguish between these two cases.

-As stated above, for a task launched with `.create_task` trapping the error is optional.
+As stated above, for a task launched with `.create_task`, trapping the error is optional.
 Where a task is `await`ed, to avoid a halt it must be trapped within the task, within the `await`ing scope, or both.
-In the last case the task must re-raise the exception after trapping so that the error can again be trapped in the outer scope.
+In the last case, the task must re-raise the exception after trapping so that the error can again be trapped in the outer scope.